Welcome to Localizely! We're so glad you're here. Let's get started!

 It starts with the main language content provided to a team of translators.

 In most cases, there are already some localization files (in just the main language or in multiple languages that are partially or fully translated).
-It’s a good idea to do the initial project set up using Localizely web app, and when you get familiar you will be able to automate the upload process via Localizely REST API or via GitHub integration.
+It’s a good idea to do the initial project set up using Localizely web app, and when you get familiar you will be able to automate the upload process via Localizely REST API, CLI tool , or via GitHub integration.

 Once you create a project, simply upload your file(s) via the Upload page for your project.

 With turned on branching for a project (via Project Settings page), you can handle localization content for different versions of your software.
 For example, if you released version 1.2 of your app, and you actively work on version 2.0, you would like to use 2 branches in Localizely for them.
 In case you need to make minor localization changes for 1.2 but you don’t want that change for 2.0.
 You will be able to see exactly what is changed between branches.

-You can invite a team of in-house translators or invite a third party translation agency.
+You can invite your in-house translators, invite a third party translation agency or order professional translations.

 Besides helping with the automation of localization process, Localizely has a collaborative editor that is easy to use, and reminds of Excel files that teams initially tend to use for persisting translations.